New Zealand women's national rugby union team

-They have an 85 per cent winning record in Test match rugby, and are the only women's international side with a winning record against every opponent.
-Since their official international debut in 1990, the Black Ferns have lost to only four of the sixteen nations they have played against — They are England, France, Ireland, and the United States.
-They have never been ranked lower than second in the World Rankings since its introduction in 2003.
-The team performs a Haka before every match; this is a Māori challenge or posture dance.
-Traditionally the Black Ferns use the Haka Ko Uhia Mai until the present year.
+They have an 82 percent winning record in Test Match rugby, (updated 27 September 2025).
+Since their official international debut in 1991, the Black Ferns have lost to only five of the sixteen nations they have played against — Canada, England, France, Ireland and the United States.
+The team performs a haka before every match; this is a Māori challenge or posture dance.
+Traditionally the Black Ferns use the haka Ko Uhia Mai.

 History

-Women's rugby in New Zealand was rising in the late eighties, but recognition and assistance from New Zealand Rugby Football Union (NZRFU) wasn't available.
-It wasn't until 1989 that women's rugby started to get official recognition with the organisation of matches by provinces and clubs.
-On July 22 that year, New Zealand fielded their first women's rugby union team against a touring United States side, the California Grizzlies.
+Women's rugby in New Zealand was rising in the late eighties, but recognition and assistance from New Zealand Rugby Football Union (NZRFU) was not available.
+It was not until 1989 that women's rugby started to get official recognition with the organisation of matches by provinces and clubs.
+On 22 July that year, New Zealand fielded their first women's rugby union team against a touring United States side, the California Grizzlies.

 Team's name

-The team's name refers to the Mamaku, the black tree fern, which is a taonga (treasure) of Aotearoa.
+The team's name refers to the mamaku, the black tree fern, which is a taonga (treasure) of New Zealand.
 It also aligns with the colour black and the silver fern, which are iconic New Zealand sporting symbols.
 For example, the All Blacks is New Zealand's men's rugby team, the Black Caps is the men's cricket team, the White Ferns is the women's cricket team, while the Silver Ferns is the women's netball team.

 World Cup wins

-The Black Ferns have participated in most Rugby World Cup events since its inauguration in 1991, only missing the 1994 championship in Scotland.
-Starting with the inaugural International Rugby Board (IRB)-sponsored tournament in 1998, the Black Ferns have gone on to win five more titles — including the 2002, 2006, 2010, 2017, and the 2021 tournament which was hosted in New Zealand.
+The Black Ferns have participated in every Rugby World Cup except for one since its inauguration in 1991, only missing the 1994 World Cup in Scotland.
+Starting with the inaugural International Rugby Board (IRB)-sponsored tournament in 1998, which was won by New Zealand, the Black Ferns have gone on to win five more titles — including the 2002, 2006, 2010, 2017, and the 2021 tournament which was hosted in New Zealand.